TedLivist/office-booking-backend/README.md

 # Office booking backend Final project

-> Office booking is a rails REST API appliation that allows users to authenticate, add offices and make reservations.
+> Office booking is a rails REST API application that allows users to authenticate, add offices and make reservations.

 ## Built With